ikirincic/myLib/README.md

 In our request we pass a simple message and if we need to, we can add new key, value pair to session attributes.

-If all goes well you should get a response in your onResponse method.
+If all goes well, you should get a response in your onResponse method.
 Response data object is EVInteractorResponseModel with following keys:

  - responseType: it can be text or voice, depending on request type
- - sessionAttributes: key value pairs of attributes used in perserving interaction session, custom values form your bot can   be found here
+ - sessionAttributes: key value pairs of attributes used in perserving interaction session; custom values form your bot can   be found here
  - outputText: textual response to our request
  - inputTranscript: in case of voice request, in this field you will find String representation of what bot understood
  - audioStream: in case of voice request, Data object containing voice response; it can be easily played using this snippet: